The landscape of QCD axion models: Axions and...

 Other approaches exploit instead new non-Abelian gauge groups.
 Georgi, Hall and Wise \cite{Georgi:1981pu} provided the first example\footnote{Incidentally, this is also the first paper where the issue of the PQ quality problem was clearly laid down.} of an accidental PQ symmetry arising from a grand-unified gauge group based on $SU(9)$, which incorporates the usual $SU(5)$ GUT as a subgroup.
 The construction is non-trivial, since it involves several $SU(9)$ representations (left-handed fermions in a $\mathbf{36} \oplus 5 \times \mathbf{\overline{9}}$ and scalar fields in a $\mathbf{80} \oplus 5 \times \mathbf{9} \oplus \mathbf{126}$).
 Writing the most general renormalizable Lagrangian allowed by the $SU(9)$ gauge symmetry enforces a QCD anomalous U(1) symmetry that is spontaneously broken at the unification scale.
-Although in this work the authors did not explicitly address the question of at which operator level the PQ breaking is explicitly broken, one can see that this happens due to the ``baryon-like'' invariant $\epsilon_{ijk\ldots} \mathbf{9}^i \mathbf{9}^j \mathbf{9}^k \ldots$ and hence at $d=9$.
+In this model the PQ symmetry is explicitly broken at the $d=5$ level.
 The complexity of this construction shows that it is highly nontrivial to get an accidental PQ symmetry in GUTs (without resorting to extra gauged $U(1)$'s) and we are not aware of other successful attempts, apart for the original one in Ref.~\cite{Georgi:1981pu}.
 Instead the construction discussed in Ref.~\cite{DiLuzio:2017tjx} takes inspiration from a type of flavour models in which the SM Yukawa couplings are promoted to dynamical scalar fields $Y(x)$ transforming in the bi-fundamental of a gauge group $SU(3)_L\times SU(3)_R$.
 As it was remarked in Ref.~\cite{Nardi:2011st}, gauge invariant operators in the scalar potential for $Y(x)$ are Hermitian and thus respect an accidental $U(1)$ rephasing invariance, with the sole exception of $\det Y(x)$ which is non-Hermitian and of dimension $d=3$.
 Then, generalising the construction to an $SU(\mN)_L\times SU(\mN)_R$ invariant potential with $\mN>4$, the dimension of the symmetry breaking operator is promoted to $d=\mN$, so that the quality of the accidental $U(1)$ remains determined by the dimension of the gauge group which can be arbitrarily chosen.
 An even simpler possibility based on the same approach is to replace the SM flavour symmetry $SU(3)_L\times SU(3)_R$ with a different one $ SU(M)_L \times SU(N)_R$ ($M\neq N$) and require that the Yukawa field transforms as $(M,\overline{N})$ (for $M$ and/or $N >3$ this can be done by introducing new exotic vectorlike quarks)~\cite{LucLucaEN:inprep2}.
 In this case the dimension of the first flavour-singlet non-Hermitian scalar operator is at least as large as the least common multiple of $M$ and $N$, so that large operator dimensions for the PQ breaking operators can be obtained with group factors of relatively small degree.
 Finally, scalar-gauge theories in which $Y(x)$ transforms as the symmetric (anti-symmetric) of $SU(\mN)$ broken into $SO(\mN)$ ($Sp(\mN)$) also lead to an accidental Goldstone for $\mN > 4$ \cite{Buttazzo:2019mvl}, and they might be used to construct models for the PQ protection along the lines of \cite{DiLuzio:2017tjx}.